-Inflow to Chaffey Dam has historically varied significantly, cycling through prolonged periods of predominantly dry (1924-49, 1956-current) and predominantly wet climatic regimes (1915-25, 1949-57).
+Inflow to Chaffey Dam has historically varied significantly, cycling through prolonged periods of predominantly dry (1924-49, 1956 to current) and predominantly wet climatic regimes (1915-25, 1949-57).
 Since 2000, the system has experienced short durations of wet and prolonged durations of dry (Figure 7).

-Currently, the trend is downward, indicating generally drier conditions compared to the long-term sequence.
+Currently, the trend is strongly downward, indicating generally drier conditions compared to the long-term sequence.

-For the reporting period, the total inflow to Chaffey Dam was zero megalitres (Figure 8), which is:
+For the reporting period, the total inflow to Chaffey Dam was 5,884 megalitres3 (Figure 8), which is:

-- 0% of the long-term average annual inflow (51,633 megalitres) - · the lowest annual inflow on record - the second consecutive year of below-average inflow
+- 11% of the long-term average annual inflow (51,276 megalitres) - Very low relative to the historical record4, exceeding 4% of years on record (1892-93 to 2019-20) - the third consecutive year of below-average inflow.